MacroMuppet/goog-trends-bond-futures/README.md

 Backtesting is done using the [Backtesting.py](https://kernc.github.io/backtesting.py/) package

 ## Beginning Hypothesis of Results - 4/3/23

-- Daily close historicals not enough to run real money.
+High-Level Personal Bias: Daily close historicals not enough to run real money.
 Need Extended Hours 1min + Reg Hours 1min + ICE Exchange Interest Rate Swap 1min Data
+Momo Bias - Will be undwhelming 2015 - 2017 and will work in spurts correlated to recent fed hiking cycle MeanRev Bias - promising enough for me to waste time on this

 ## Resources